BrinsilElias/jquery-starter/README.md

 3. Stage your changes by using `git add .` for all changes or `git add <file>` for specific files.
 4. Before committing, review your changes by using `git diff --staged`.
 This will show you what you're about to commit.
 5. Regularly push your changes to the remote repository with `git push`.
 This ensures that your work is backed up and available to others.
-6. When your feature is complete, create a pull request for your changes to be reviewed and merged into the release branch.
+6. When your feature is complete, create a pull request for your changes to be reviewed and merged into the main branch.
 7. Respond to any feedback on your pull request and make changes as necessary.
-Once your pull request is approved, it can be merged into the release branch.
+Once your pull request is approved, it can be merged into the main branch.

 ## Important Things to Remember